magogate/Replacing-SAN-in-SQL-2019-Cluster/README.md

       - data02 (5 GB)
       - log02 (4 GB)
    7. Specify Disk Size
-   8. Add Target IP Address 10.0.0.15 & 10.0.0.20
+   8. Add to an existing iSCSI target if not available new
-   9. Repeat process for all drives which needs to be added
+   9. Repeat process for all 3 drives which needs to be added